 - Check your home when you move in, after coming home from vacation, when guests leave after sleeping overnight or when a service worker leaves.

 - Examine regularly the places where bed bugs gather, such as the seams of mattresses and box springs, behind headboards, electrical outlets, baseboards, and picture frames.

 - Inspect any furniture you buy at a second-hand or consignment store before bringing it inside.

-- Machine wash and dry bed sheets and pillowcases with the hottest temperature you can.
+- Machine wash and dry bed sheets and pillowcases at the hottest temperature possible.